the-teachingRSE-project/RSE-Masters/README.md

 If you want to be part of the community, join our mailinglist [https://www.listserv.dfn.de/sympa/info/rse-master](https://www.listserv.dfn.de/sympa/info/rse-master).

-Active work is going on in the tschira-funding branch, as the project is funded by the Klaus Tschira Stiftung at present.

 The current version of the generated curriculum can be found [here](https://the-teachingrse-project.github.io/RSE-Masters/).
 This is built with Github Actions.